Centigrade/ngtx/docs/extending.md

 >
 > ![Picture of the expander in opened state](./media/expander_opened.svg)

 Now we want to test the rotation behavior of the arrow.
-After looking into the built-in assertions list, we realize - ngtx does not provide a way to assert styles being applied to an element.
-Bummer!

-But fortunately, we can help ourselves.
-We just need to create a custom assertion.
+Although ngtx already offers the [haveStyle]-assertion, we write a similar assertion on our owns.
 Let's start with the _vision_ of our extension - how do we want to use it later?
 What about this:

 ```ts
 it('should rotate the arrow icon when opened', () => {